-We used the same DPP design --- 9 non-null blocks concentrated in one college, 35 pure-null blocks across the other four colleges --- but set the effect size near the median of the observed overall MDRC effect sizes (Section~\ref{sec:mdrc}) at Cohen's $d = 0.20$ for each of the 9 non-null blocks.
-So, this is a simulation with more power at the root than we would see in those studies.
-We repeated the simulation 10,000 times, re-randomizing treatment within each block while maintaining the same effect structure.
-Each iteration recorded whether a false positive error occurred at the level of individual blocks (``leaves'') or at any node in the tree.
+We used the same DPP design: 9 non-null blocks in one college and 35 pure-null blocks across the other four.
+We set a moderate per-block effect of Cohen's $d = 0.30$.
+Because only 9 of the 44 blocks carry an effect, the overall intention-to-treat effect divided by the outcome standard deviation is several times smaller than that of the typical MDRC study.
+This is the quantity reported for the MDRC trials in Section~\ref{sec:mdrc}.
+The per-block effect is large enough for the procedure to detect structure, while the overall signal stays realistic.
+We re-randomized treatment within each block 10,000 times, holding the effect structure fixed, recording in each iteration whether a false positive occurred at an individual block (a leaf) or at any node.
 Table~\ref{tab:big_sim_xtab} summarizes the results.

-Table~\ref{tab:big_sim_xtab} compares five top-down variants against a bottom-up Hommel baseline.
-The columns represent different combinations of the tools introduced above: ``3~Rules'' applies only the stopping rule and valid-test conditions (Conditions~\ref{cond:stopping} and~\ref{cond:valid}); ``+~Loc.~Hom.'' and ``+~Loc.~BH'' additionally adjust $p$-values within each sibling group using the \textcite{hommel1988stagewise} or \textcite{benjamini1995controlling} procedure before comparison to $\alpha$; ``+~Adapt.~$\alpha$'' uses the adaptive $\alpha$-adjustment of Equation~\eqref{eq:optimal_alpha_d}; and ``+~Ad.~$\alpha$~Pr.'' combines the adaptive $\alpha$-adjustment with branch pruning --- recomputing the $\alpha$-schedule on the surviving subtree after each depth, so that dead branches free up alpha for the remaining tests.
-Each row reports a different operating characteristic: FWER (the proportion of simulations with at least one false rejection), power (the proportion of non-null hypotheses correctly rejected), and true rejections (the average number of non-null hypotheses rejected per simulation).
-The bottom three rows show the corresponding quantities for the flat Hommel adjustment applied to all 44 blocks simultaneously.
+Table~\ref{tab:big_sim_xtab} compares five top-down variants against bottom-up Hommel.
+The rows name the procedures, each adding one tool introduced above: ``2~Conditions'' applies only the stopping rule and valid tests (Conditions~\ref{cond:stopping} and~\ref{cond:valid}); ``+~Adapt.~$\alpha$'' adds the adaptive $\alpha$-adjustment of Equation~\eqref{eq:optimal_alpha_d}; and ``+~Ad.~$\alpha$~Pr.'' combines the adaptive $\alpha$-adjustment with branch pruning --- recomputing the $\alpha$-schedule on the surviving subtree after each depth, so that dead branches free up $\alpha$ for the remaining tests.
+The two rows marked ``,~w'' repeat the adaptive and pruned $\alpha$-schedules with equal budget weights ($w_\ell = 1/(L-1)$, Regime~3 of Table~\ref{tab:four_regimes}); this is the adjustment that controls the FWER whatever the tree-shape, shown here to expose its power cost.
+The columns report the operating characteristics: the mean number of blocks tested, power (the mean proportion of the nine non-null blocks rejected), the mean number of true rejections together with the distribution behind that mean (the proportions of simulations detecting at least one and at least two non-null blocks, and the mean detected among simulations that detect any), and the FWER (the proportion of simulations with at least one false rejection).
+The final row reports bottom-up Hommel, which tests all 44 blocks at once.